-Ms. Allison Brindley, Geographic Information Systems (GIS) Coordinator, has 20 years experience as an environmental biologist; her expertise is designing and applying GIS tools to analyses of current and potential future ecological conditions and devising plans for assessing restoration potential.
-As the primary GIS analyst at Versar's ESA Division, she is responsible for the integral aspects of spatial and temporal analysis and graphical representation of data.
+Ms. Allison Brindley, Geographic Information Systems (GIS) Coordinator, has over 30 years of experience as an environmental scientist, specializing in database management and spatial analysis and interpretation using GIS.
+Ms. Brindley's expertise is designing and applying GIS tools to analyses of current and potential future ecological conditions and devising plans for assessing restoration potential.
+As the primary GIS analyst at Versar's, she is responsible for the integral aspects of spatial and temporal analysis and graphical representation of data.
 She is also part of a modeling team for watershed assessments and stormwater tracking projects, providing analyses of point and non-point pollution, thermal and chemical discharge, cumulative urban effects, and flow-related impacts.
-Her experience and expertise include natural resource assessments (terrestrial and aquatic); watershed assessments and restoration; wetlands protection; modeling aquatic conditions and impacts; and landscape analysis.
+For LTB, Ms. Brindley implements the GIS procedures for the random site allocations and provides graphic displays of all data.